 Episodes categorized as “bonus” are treated the same as episodes categorized as “full,” meaning they are also automatically downloaded.
 When a listener follows an episodic show where a bonus episode is the latest published episode, that bonus episode is automatically downloaded.
 Similarly, when a listener follows a serialized show, and a bonus episode is among the first three episodes, that bonus episode is automatically downloaded.
 This also applies to shows with multiple seasons or categorized as a complete series.

 If a show only contains a trailer, then it will be automatically downloaded.
 Otherwise, trailers are not automatically downloaded.

 When Automatic Downloads are paused

-If a listener hasn’t played a show they follow for more than 15 days, and hasn’t played the latest five episodes, Apple Podcasts pauses Automatic Downloads for that show to preserve local storage.
-This change in behavior is communicated to listeners with a pause button icon on the follow icon located at the top of the show page.
+Additionally, to help preserve storage, if a listener hasn’t played a show they follow for more than 15 days, and hasn’t played the latest five episodes, automatic downloads for that show are paused.
+This change is communicated to listeners with a pause indicator on the follow icon located at the top of the show page.

 Low Power Mode